Wildboar-Software/directory/apps/meerkat-docs/docs/networking.md

 possible to run Meerkat DSA as an LDAP-only or X.500-only server by simply not configuring ports for those services.

-## The Web Console

-Meerkat DSA also provides a web-based administrative console, which does not listen over TLS and which provides no authentication or security at all. **Users are expected to place some sort of proxy in front of this that requires authentication, or simply not expose it at all.** It is only necessary for accepting or rejecting requested operational bindings; everything else can be done using the X.500 protocols.
-In the future, we will find a way to make even this possible without the web console.

-Note that listening with the web-based administrative console is a **security risk** because there is no authentication or access controls required; all entries in memory may be read, entries may be deleted, and many more hazards.
-If you do not expect to need this, it is strongly recommended that you do not enable it.
-Also note that, even if authentication is configured for the web console via a proxy, there may be other security issues; we suspect it may be vulnerable to CSRF, but this has yet to be tested.

 ## Distributed Operation

 For distributed operations, Meerkat DSA stores the access points obtained from